2002 Überlingen mid-air collision: Accident

 Unaware of the TCAS-issued alerts, Nielsen repeated his instruction to Flight 2937 to descend, giving the crew incorrect information as to the position of the DHL plane, telling them that the plane was to the right (2 o'clock position) when it was in fact to the left (10 o'clock position).
 About eight seconds before the collision, Flight 611's descent rate was about 2400 ft/min, not quite as rapid as the 2500 to 3000 ft/min range advised by the TCAS.

 Flight 611, responding to the developing situation, increased its descent rate.
 Eight seconds before the collision, Flight 2937's crew became aware of the situation when they gained visual sight of Flight 611 incoming from the left, and, two seconds before the collision, obeyed their TCAS instruction and attempted to put the aircraft into a climb.
-Unfortunately, the collision had by then become inevitable —the aircraft collided at 23:35:32 CEST (21:35:32 UTC), at almost a right angle, at an altitude of 34890 ft, with Flight 611's vertical stabilizer slicing completely through Flight 2937's fuselage just ahead of the wings.
+Unfortunately, the collision had by then become inevitable.
+The two aircraft collided at 23:35:32 CEST (21:35:32 UTC), at almost a right angle, at an altitude of 34890 ft, with Flight 611's vertical stabilizer slicing completely through Flight 2937's fuselage just ahead of the wings.
 Flight 2937 broke into several pieces, scattering wreckage into the Brachenreute neighborhood over a wide area.
 The nose section of the aircraft fell vertically, while the tail section with the engines continued, stalled, and fell.
+Many of the children's bodies fell in the field just southeast of the memorial.

 Flight 611, now with 80% of its vertical stabilizer lost, entered a flat spin dive, and continued for a further 7 km for two minutes, before crashing into a wooded area close to the village of Taisersdorf at a 70° downward angle.
 Each engine ended up several hundred meters away from the main wreckage after being torn from the plane due to airframe stress, causing the black boxes to stop before the plane hit the ground, and the tail section was torn from the fuselage by trees just before impact.
-All 69 people onboard Flight 2937 and the 2 crew members on board Flight 611 died.
+All 69 people on board Flight 2937 and the two crew members on board Flight 611 died.